-PISA 2020 is titled: Pathobiology that Drives Discovery, Diagnosis, and Treatment of Human Diseases: Present and Future, and will feature first-rate plenary sessions—"Revolutionary Thinkers,” “Metabolism in the 21st Century,” “Translational Pathobiology,” “Computational Pathology,” and “Models of Disease”.
-The plenary sessions will be complemented by concurrent disease- and organ-specific symposia (including abstract-driven talks), and more informal poster sessions.
-The program will be enriched by speakers from the greater Boston academic and entrepreneurial scientific community as well as luminaries from the broader national landscape.
+The PISA 2020 theme is: Pathobiology that Drives Discovery, Diagnosis, and Treatment of Human Diseases: Present and Future.
+The program features plenary sessions from world-class researchers: “Revolutionary Thinkers,” “Metabolism in the 21st Century,” “Translational Pathobiology,” “Computational Pathology,” and “Models of Disease.”
+These, in turn, will be complemented by concurrent disease-focused and organ-specific symposia, including abstract-driven talks and poster sessions.
+The program will be enriched by speakers from the greater academic and entrepreneurial scientific community, as well as luminaries from the broader national landscape.

-Our goal is to communicate cutting-edge science and translational research in a comfortable, casual, and convivial atmosphere on the banks of the Charles River.
-The scientific agenda will be commingled with educational and professional development sessions, appealing to all levels from beginning students to established investigators.
-Reflecting the interests of the full ASIP membership, there will be a strong emphasis on neoplasia, inflammation, endothelial and epithelial cell biology, hepatic pathobiology, imaging, and fundamental cell biology.
+The goals of PISA 2020 are the exchange of knowledge, resources, strategies, solutions, and more in a virtual and interactive environment anchored to a scientific program which expands over several days.
+The major scientific sessions will be commingled with workshops focused on education, career development, and networking among Scientific Interest Groups, appealing to investigators from all professional levels from undergraduate students to established investigators.
+Reflecting the interests of the full ASIP membership, there will be a strong emphasis on neoplasia, inflammation, endothelial and epithelial cell biology, liver pathobiology, imaging, and fundamental cell biology.